Loyalty Program Development Cost: 2026 Complete Guide

 Fitness & Gyms

 Fitness loyalty programs focus on retention in a high-churn industry by rewarding attendance, class participation, referrals, and personal milestones.
-Engagement mechanics like challenges and leaderboards play a key role in motivating members.
+Engagement mechanics like challenges and leaderboards directly motivate members to stay consistent.

 Class & visit rewards